ptanya3022/Multi-language-Invoice-Extractor/README.md

 ✅ Handles handwritten and printed invoices
 ✅ Provides structured invoice details like date, total amount, tax, etc.
 ✅ Simple and intuitive **Streamlit UI**

+## 📈 Business Impact
+Manually extracting invoice details is time-consuming and error-prone, especially for businesses dealing with invoices in multiple languages.
+This tool automates the process, helping:

+✔ **Finance & Accounting Teams** – Quickly extract key invoice details without manual data entry.
+✔ **E-commerce Platforms** – Process supplier invoices from different regions efficiently.
+✔ **Businesses with Global Clients** – Handle invoices in multiple languages without translation efforts.
+✔ **Automates Missing Data Detection** – If specific details are absent in the invoice, the model **identifies missing information**, improving accuracy.

+## 🤖 AI Integration
+- Uses **Google Gemini AI (Gemini 1.5 Flash)** to extract key invoice details like **invoice number, date, total amount, vendor name, and tax details** from images.
+- Unlike traditional OCR, it **understands structured invoice layouts** and retrieves specific details without requiring predefined templates.
+- If a requested detail is missing from the invoice, the model **intelligently responds** by stating that the information is unavailable.

 ## 🎯 How It Works
 1. **Upload an invoice image** (JPG, JPEG, PNG)